avaneev/biteopt/README.md

 are used in a real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).

-When the problem field requires one to locate such "rogue optimums", the best approach is to use a magnitudes larger attempt budget (a so called "parallel retry" approach).

 To a small degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is immune to discontinuities, and it can solve problems that utilize parameter